datentyp/bugs-cucumber-hooks-and-serenity-report/README.md

 # README

+## Update March, 2018

+The issue has been fixed in the mean time.
+Have a look at the [Github issue](https://github.com/serenity-bdd/serenity-cucumber/issues/80) for details.
+BTW: Kudos @ [John Ferguson Smart](https://github.com/wakaleo)!

+Note that this this repository no longer illustrates the problem described below as I've updated it to verify that the issue actually has been fixed.
+If you are interested in the original behavior you'll have to check out commit 45b85594.

+![Screenshot of fixed report][output/fixed-report-screenshot.jpg](https://raw.githubusercontent.com/datentyp/bugs-cucumber-hooks-and-serenity-report/master/output/fixed-report-screenshot.jpg)

 ## Introduction

 In case an exception happens during hook execution we end up with misleading/wrong results in the Serenity report.